InveterateCoder/AES/README.md

-# AES is a Windows Forms app that encrypts and decrypts files using AES (Advanced Encryption Standard) protocol
+# AES is a Windows Forms app that encrypts and decrypts files using AES (Advanced Encryption Standard) algorithm